Alex-Wong-HK/Alex-Wong-HK/README.md

 # About me
 👋 Hi, I’m Alex Wong, a Full Stack Developer From Hong Kong.
-Working on web3 project.
+Working on web3 projects.

 # Experience
 Frontend: